gpmcdonald/fine_tuning/README.md

 ## What’s Inside 🎁

-- `LLM Fine Tuning Workflow.ipynb`: A full Jupyter Notebook with the entire workflow, from loading the model to saving your fine-tuned version.
+- **LLM Fine Tuning Workflow.ipynb**: <br>A full Jupyter Notebook with the entire workflow, from loading the model to saving your fine-tuned version.
-- `mariya.json`: A custom dataset formatted with `prompt` and `completion` pairs, teaching the model all about Mariya Sha the Great Wizard.
+- **mariya.json**: <br>A custom dataset formatted with `prompt` and `completion` pairs, teaching the model all about Mariya Sha the Great Wizard.

 ---